 If a court order is necessary to clear a lien, we can provide the assistance needed to seek the court order.
 We help people clear liens from their land.

 Deeds to Arizona real property must be in a certain form to be valid.
-There are certain requirements and formalities for the words of conveyance, for the signature, for the size of the paper used, and the margins on the page.
+There are certain requirements and formalities for the words of conveyance, for the signature, for the size of the paper used, and for the margins on the page.
 Every deed or conveyance of real property must be signed by the grantor and must be duly acknowledged before some officer authorized to take acknowledgments.

 There are many different types of deeds commonly used in Arizona real estate transactions.
 Mortgages are used less frequently than deeds of trust as security or collateral.
-Mortgages require judicial foreclosure while deeds of trust use a power of sale to accomplish the same result.
+Mortgages require judicial foreclosure while deeds of trust use power of sale to accomplish the same result.

 A common error made by many people is to refer to a “quit claim” deed as a “quick claim” deed.
 In Arizona, as elsewhere, there is no such thing as a “quick claim” deed.

 A warranty deed is a deed where the person granting the deed agrees to defend the title from claims of others.
 There are two (2) main forms of warranty deed, each with its own sphere of protection.